Nature Painting for Kids

 There’s almost no limit to what your kids can use for nature painting so let them explore outside and find their own treasures.
-Each season offers their own natural materials to use as paintbrushes.
-We used dried leaves, twigs and pinecones for fall, but think of what you can use during the other three seasons of the year!
+Each season offers its own natural materials to use as paintbrushes.
+We used dried leaves, twigs, and pinecones for fall, but think of what you can use during the other three seasons of the year!
 Fresh flowers and leaves for spring and summer, and evergreen tree branches for winter.
 Stuck inside because of rain or snow?
 Use artificial flowers and berries!

 Creating art with natural materials is a good child-led activity.
 Let your kids choose what colors they want for their painting, which objects they’ll be painting with, and then let them enjoy the process.